 When cartilage is damaged, the joint becomes unbalanced and the damaged surfaces no longer allow for fluid movement of the joint.
 This results in pain, stiffness, inflammation and decreased function of the joint.
 The surfaces become rough and deformed.
 This is called osteoarthritis or joint degeneration.

-There are several causes leading to the destruction of the hip joint:
+There are several causes leading to the destruction of the knee joint:

 - A fracture

-- A bone deformity
+- Bone deformity

-- An inflammatory disease (for example: rheumatoid arthritis)
+- Inflammatory disease (e.g. rheumatoid arthritis)

 - Insufficient blood supply to the joint (avascular necrosis)

 - Infection

 - Normal wear and tear related to aging

-Over time, osteoarthritis of the hip causes pain in the joint that interferes with your regular activities and reduces your quality of life.
-When your doctor has not been able to improve your condition with non-surgical treatments such as specific strengthening exercises and medication, he or she may suggest hip replacement surgery.
+Over time, osteoarthritis of the knee causes pain in the joint that interferes with your regular activities and reduces your quality of life.
+When your doctor has not been able to improve your condition with non-surgical treatments such as specific strengthening exercises and medication, he or she may suggest knee replacement surgery.

-What is a hip replacement?
+What is a knee replacement?